 You can actually sell your Mac back to Apple.
 Apple has a Reuse and Recycling program and will buy your Mac from you.
 You’ll get a gift card that you can use to purchase your next Apple product.
 Not all Macs qualify though – in the case of older Macs Apple will offer to recycle it instead of allowing it to be traded in.
 The oldest Mac Apple will trade in is the mid 2014 MacBook Pro, but other models must be newer.

 Apple certainly doesn’t pay the highest rates either, and as we said, you will get a gift card rather than cash in hand.
 Apple will offer you vouchers if you recycle your PC with them too.

 This is another option if you don’t have a local Apple Store.
-Some Apple resellers can use the Apple Reuse and Recycle program to take your old Mac off your hands.
+Some Apple resellers can use the Apple Trade In program to take your old Mac off your hands.
 It’s likely that they might offer to knock some money off the purchase of a new Mac in exchange for taking your old Mac.

 But there isn’t a lot of flexibility in terms of how much of a discount they can give you because Apple controls the prices they sell products at.

 If you’d rather get the maximum amount of money for your Mac then you might prefer to use one of the following to sell your Mac.